Chevrolet small-block engine (first- and second-generation): LG4

 For 1987, Chevrolet once again made some revisions to increase overall reliability, many of them borrowed from the TBI L03, which was to replace the LG4.
 The coil-in-cap HEI distributor was retired, and an all-new electronic distributor design was used.
-The intake manifold to head bolt pattern was redesigned to improve gasket integrity - four of the center intake manifold bolts were drilled at 72 degrees instead of 90 degrees for the cast iron cylinder heads.
+The intake manifold to head bolt pattern was redesigned to improve gasket integrity—four of the center intake manifold bolts were drilled at 72° instead of 90° for the cast iron cylinder heads.
 Changes to the valve covers were also made.
 Ribbing was added to the top of the valve covers to increase surface area, acting as a heat sink.
 To improve intake gasket sealing, the mounting bolts were relocated to the valve cover centerline, placing all sealing pressure evenly upon the mounting flange perimeter.
 Thus, these became known as centerbolt valve covers, first introduced in 1985 on the LB4 4.3L V6 and the Corvette a year earlier (the aluminum cylinder heads used with the Corvette were the first to have the centerbolt valve covers).
 Another improvement was use of a hydraulic lifter/roller camshaft on most 1987 LG4s.
 Some early engines have lifter retainer provisions, but use the older, non-roller camshaft.
 1987 would also be the last year for the LG4 production, however a run of LG4 engines was made to supplement the carry-over production for the 1988 Monte Carlo and the 1988 Chevrolet Caprice.